How to Make a Multi-Purpose Router Jig (A Step-by-Step Guide)

 How to make a multi function router jig.
 Cutting the router base shape

-1. Cut T-slots in the Base
+1. Cut the T-Slots in the Base

 How to make a multi function router jig.
 Cutting the router base shape